DavinciDreams/Thales/README.md

 -- Regex replace all timestamps on read so they don't exist -- Dump conversation more than a day old to the archive file

+- Open AI semantic search of long-term memory (only if long term memory files have anything in them) -- Facts, conversations

 - Agent handles multiple people in the room
 - Agent only responds when being talked to
 -- If it's a non-sequitor, is it directed toward anyone that isn't the agent?
 Is it directed toward the agent?

+- Search, fast and semantic

 - Default facts